Importing existing customers and subscriptions into Stigg in bulk

 Prerequisites

-Preparing the input JSON file
+Preparing the input JSON files

 The file should be in the following schema: